JuKo007/PersonalWebsite/content/authors/admin/_index.md

 ---

-At GESIS, I'm part of the [Designed Digital Data](https://www.gesis.org/en/institute/departments/computational-social-science) team, focusing on providing an easy to use, transparent and secure infrastructure for collecting smartphone app user data for social science research.
+At GESIS, I'm part of the [Designed Digital Data](https://www.gesis.org/en/institute/departments/computational-social-science) team, focusing on providing an easy to use, transparent and secure infrastructure for collecting mobile survey and smartphone usage data for social science research.

 As a PhD student at Ulm University, I am part of the [molecular psychology lab](https://www.uni-ulm.de/in/psy-mp/) and investigate how interpersonal relationships can be quantified using chat logs, specifically donated WhatsApp chat logs.
 I am developing interactive methods for transparent data donation methods, and investigate how social relationships are expressed through different communication patterns.